These leopard print Adidas samba trainers are bound to sell out

 But with the sambas reaching peak popularity last year, their star began to fade (after all, who wants to wear a trainer that everyone and their mother also has?)
 Then, Rishi Sunak wore the black and white pair and it seemed the final nail in the coffin for the viral shoe.

 Now, the trainer design has had a wild makeover for 2025.
 The start of the samba redemption arc, the trainers are returning in a pony hair leopard print for the sports brand’s upcoming spring/summer collection.
-The new colourways will likely sell out fast, so here’s everything you need to know.
+The new colourway is, unsurprisingly, selling out fast, so here’s everything you need to know.
+Plus, we’ve also found a new leopard print version of the SL72’s.

 Adidas samba OG shoes: £100, Adidas.co.uk